mobily-enterprises/jsonreststores/README.md

  * `post`: `implementInsert()`, `implementReposition()`
  * `delete`: `implementDelete()`

-When developing these methods, it's important to make sure that they as expected.
+When developing these methods, it's important to make sure that they function exactly as expected.

 ## `implementFetchOne( request, cb )`